smartheim/core/readme.md

 - It generates a self-signed https certificate if none is found at start up and redirects http requests to https.
 - It provides a REST-like access (GET/POST/PUT/DELETE) to ioservice and interconnection configurations, rules, scripts, and general configuration.
 - Without `ohx-serve` there will be no http(s) server, so no *Setup & Maintenance* Web UI and no way to manipulate configurations, rules, scripts via a web API.
-You can still just alter the file files for configuration.
+You can still just alter the files for configuration.

 `ohx-ruleengine` is an [Event, Condition, Action](https://en.wikipedia.org/wiki/Event_condition_action) rule engine.
 - Addons can register additional "Events", "Conditions", "Actions" and "Transformations" types.